Evaluating AI-based Scientific Knowledge Synthesis with Epidemiological Systematic Reviews

 For emerging or understudied pathogens, rapid synthesis of available evidence can inform outbreak preparedness even when comprehensive expert review remains infeasible.
 Figure~\ref{fig:unvalidated_reviews} presents excerpts from RVF and CCHF reviews, two pathogens for which PERG has not yet initiated systematic screening.
 The RVF transmission-modelling review (Figure~\ref{fig:rvf_models}) characterises $115$ models extracted from the retrieved literature, revealing a predominance of compartmental architectures and vector-to-human transmission pathways consistent with RVF's arboviral ecology.
 The CCHF outbreak surveillance review (Figure~\ref{fig:cchf_outbreaks}) maps $59$ outbreak records with quantitative case data, identifying geographic clusters and temporal patterns across affected regions.
-While these syntheses lack the validation rigour applied to Ebola, Lassa, SARS, and Zika, they demonstrate \name{}'s capacity to generate preliminary evidence summaries for resource allocation and hypothesis generation in under $48$ hours of wall-clock time.
+While these syntheses lack the validation rigour applied to Ebola, Lassa, SARS, and Zika, they demonstrate \name{} workflow's capacity to generate preliminary evidence summaries for resource allocation and hypothesis generation in under $48$ hours of wall-clock time.
 Once the evaluation scores are above a threshold, this same workflow can be utilised for assist in generate agile living reviews.

 Table~\ref{tab:review_contents} summarises the standardised artefact structure maintained across all pathogen reviews.
 Both transmission-modelling and outbreak surveillance reports follow consistent schemas: model reviews characterise architecture distributions, stochasticity classifications, transmission pathways, and reproducibility indicators, whilst outbreak reviews present temporal timelines, geographic burden maps, detection methodology breakdowns, and case-count summaries.
 This structural consistency enables direct cross-pathogen comparison and ensures that future updates (as literature accumulates or as PERG completes validation for additional pathogens) maintain compatibility with existing syntheses.